The Ultimate Turf Buyers Guide

 Buffalo grass is no exception to this rule, and can sometimes be more expensive than other grass types such as Couch and Zoysia.
 But even within the price differences between grass types, we can also see that some brands of Buffalo grass can be more expensive than others.

-This is also why Buffalo turf growers will never harvest their entire crop of Buffalo grass, but will instead always leave strips of turf behind for the new crop of Buffalo to grow from.
+Growing Buffalo grass from seed is notoriously difficult, so much so that Buffalo turf growers will never harvest their entire crop of Buffalo grass but will instead leave behind strips of turf from which to grow the new crop of Buffalo.

 Some Turf Breeders do indeed breed and grow new Buffalo grasses from seed during their development and breeding cycle, but it’s very rare.

-Instead, due to the difficulties involved in Buffalo turf breeding, based on the difficulties of breeding and growing this grass from seed, most Buffalo grasses which are claimed to have been bred were instead ‘selected’ amongst naturally growing variants.
+Instead, due to the difficulties involved in Buffalo turf breeding, based on the difficulties of breeding, and growing this grass from seed, most Buffalo grasses that are claimed to have been bred were instead ‘selected’ amongst naturally growing variants.

 What this means is that the new Buffalo grass naturally developed different characteristics on its own and adapted to different growing conditions.
 Interesting isn’t it.
 The grass simply adapted itself to new growing conditions.